 The straightforward approach for medium scale projects is to use a single API to deploy platform-specific mobile applications for iOS, Android and Web, however, this approach might result in bottleneck problem.
 It is better if the developers tailor an API service to the specific requirements by decoupling the API from other existing API services.

 An approach known as dedicated API service can be established by exposing a set of related functionalities to the backend, with this approach developers can change the backend API independently.
-It also enables developers to break interdependency between team and product.
+It also enables developers to break interdependence between team and product.

 Step4: Divergence over Multiple Platforms